bruderstein/unexpected-react/documentation/assertions/ReactElement/to-match-snapshot.md

 Under [jest](https://facebook.github.io/jest/), you can use snapshots.
 Snapshot tests save a snapshot of the component as it is currently rendered to a `.snapshot` file under a directory `__snapshots__`.
 Note that the snapshots for `unexpected-react` are saved to a different filename than those jest uses natively.
 This is because the format differs slightly.

+Remember that to include snapshot support for the shallow and DOM renderers, you need to require unexpected-react as `require('unexpected-react/jest')`

 Given the following test component:

 ```js